BadVilgo/investing-portfolio-alpha-vantage-api/README.md

 ## App usage

-Login using provided login or password or create new account to see the DASHBOARD.
+Log in using provided login or password or create new account to see the DASHBOARD.

 ## App description